-During the year ended June 30, 2023, the Company entered into various consulting agreements with consultants and officers to provide various services.
+During the year ended September 30, 2023 and through June 30, 2023, the Company entered into various consulting agreements with consultants and officers to provide various services.
 In the event of termination without cause or a change of control, the Company is committed to paying severance.
 This severance ranges from six months of consulting fees, with an additional one month of fees for each twelve months of service to two years of fees.
 In the event there is a change in control of the Company will be liable to cover \$1,424,000 in termination fees.